I currently manage and pay for 4 websites and one text-based game. I think I probably pay about $400.00 a year for all of these services combined.

 I like these services because someone else takes care of support, security, and patching.
 I don’t like these services because I lose some flexibility - my data is fragmented amongst 4 services, if I want to rapidly prototype something I have to pay for a new hosting instance, and I can’t use bleeding edge stuff (which I actually enjoy).

 In the last year or so, virtual private servers have gained some traction - it looks like a year on a vps server with 512 RAM would cost me $240.00 (and my time).
 I liked the idea of dedicated servers, but they are way out of my price range.
 I love the idea of command line access to my own server. yummy.
 I also want to keep my system administration skills sharp, and this seems like a good way to do it.

 None of my 4 sites garner much attention - I get about 400 unique hits a day on this blog, but that is it.
 I probably have about 40 gigs worth of data on the 4 sites.

 I like the idea of consolidating my websites.
 I can’t self-host because I rent an apartment and don’t have a spare machine.
 Does anyone out there have experience working with VPS?
 Drawbacks?
 Advantages?

 I appreciate any feedback, and I would be happy to offer additional details if that would help.

-Published on Friday, January 15, 2010 (9 years, one month, and one week ago).
+Published on Friday, January 15, 2010 (9 years, 3 months, and one week ago).
 Posted in: Educational Tech Personal